Your laid-back island getaway

 Value for money: Anda Lanta Resort

-At Khlong Chak Beach, just north of Bamboo Bay, you’ll find the delightful 3-star hotel Anda Lanta Resort.
+At Klong Chak Beach, just north of Bamboo Beach, you’ll find the delightful 3-star hotel Anda Lanta Resort.

 Enjoy spacious rooms equipped with wifi, fridge, desk, air conditioning and a private patio or balcony.